 But here in Taiwan, I can always ask for help with my limited Mandarin and people will try to help me.
 My taxi driver or waiter will not yell at me if I need a second to find my words.
 Also, I can feel safe and respected and not worry to be harassed, even if its 3 am and I bike home alone, as a girl, passing a park or dark alleys.
 There are so many little and small positive things that shaped my life for the better.
 Not saying Europe or China was horrible but for me, Taipei is just making me feel more positive about life.

 So, living here has made me less worried, less scared, less overprotective.
 It made me trust the people around me more and made me a nicer and more patient person.
 With a more optimistic mindset, hoping to spread more kindness and positive influences into the lives of the people around me.
 That doesn’t sound too bad, I think.
 These are the things I am grateful for and that I love about my life in Taiwan.
 All of this, I choose over a higher salary, a faster-paced career or driving without speed limit.
-I choose them over living in Europe with my family.
+I choose them over living in Europe or anywhere else.
 Because for now, all these positive factors shape and make me grow into a kinder and nicer person, into a better version with fewer doubts and worries.
-Also, the 8% income tax (compared to the 42% I paid as a student in Denmark) helps as well.
+But who knows, you can’t plan out your life and I might end up somewhere else eventually.
+Ah and right now, the 8% income tax (compared to the 42% I paid as a student in Denmark) helps as well.

 Thank you for taking the time to read this.
 I hope you have found your happy place as well 😊 Happy Valentine’s Day!